By David Tomas, on 30 June 2020

 3) For 64% of marketers, ease of deployment is key when choosing an automation marketing system

 Technical support (mentioned by 42% of respondents) and cross-platform integration (important to 41%) are important to them.
 Other relevant factors were industry analysts' scores, analytical capabilities, and price/licensing.

 Source: Adestra, State of Marketing Automation Benchmarks

-4) More than half of marketers are implementing Marketing automation in their content marketing strategies
+4) More than half of marketers are implementing marketing automation in their strategies

 When we think of marketing automation, usually the first thing that comes to mind is email marketing and contact management.
 But the fact is that the capabilities of this technology go far beyond that.